What are stars made of?

 - heart of a star reaches 16 million°C.

-- a grain of sand this hot could kill someone 100 miles away.
+One grain of sand this hot could kill someone 160km or 100 miles away.

-- gas in stars is in a special hot state called plasma, which is made of atom stripped of electrons.
+- the gas in stars and our star is in a special hot state called plasma, which is made of atom stripped of electrons.

 - in the core of star, hydrogen nuclei fuse (join together) to form helium – this nuclear reaction is called a proton-proton chain.